clokep/relapse/docs/usage/configuration/config_documentation.md

 ---
 ### `listeners`

-List of ports that Synapse should listen on, their purpose and their configuration.
+List of ports that Relapse should listen on, their purpose and their configuration.

 Sub-options for each listener include: